How to install mac login

 3. Click “Allow” when the notification permission pop-up appears.

-• Allow notification from PortalPreloginAgent” is enabled
+• Allow notification” is enabled.

-Security and Privacy settings
+Privacy and Security settings

-Security and Privacy setting items
+Privacy and Security setting items

-• Location-based services
+• Location services

 Already set up in Location and Notification settings.